 For the horse, I first rolled out some brown fondant on a flexible cutting board.
 Then I covered it with wax paper and laid a printed out a coloring sheet template on top.
 I can’t find this exact one, but I searched and chose one from a page like this.

-I just shot a tutorial for doing this gathered bandanna look (I’ll be sharing one day soon I hope), but in the meantime, I can tell you the cookie cutters I used to make the bandanna pattern.
-The main three were these daisy cutters, these comma (paisley) cutters, a black food marker, and silver dragees.
+I just shot a tutorial for doing this gathered bandana look that you can see here.
+The cookie cutters I used to make the bandana pattern were these daisy cutters, these comma (paisley) cutters, a black food marker, and silver dragees.

 And that’s it… my Turquoise & Brown Cowgirl Horse Cake!
 Do you have any questions about this cake or the details?
 I love to hear from readers, so leave me a comment and I’ll do my best to reply!